Root polytopes, tropical types, and toric edge ideals: The bounded complex and topology of types

 In particular, the cell $C_T$ is contained in the bounded complex $\cB(A)$ if and only if the graph $\bddgraph{T}{A}$ is strongly connected. \end{prop} \begin{proof} This can be deduced from a number of results from~\cite{JoswigLoho:2016} via weighted digraph polyhedra, all results cited within this proof are contained there.
 By Lemma 7 and Proposition 30, the cell $C_T$ is affinely isomorphic to a weighted digraph polyhedron.
 In particular, the recession cone of $C_T$ is the weighted digraph polyhedron $Q(\bddgraph{T}{A})$.
 By Proposition 9, the dimension of $Q$ in $\troptorus{d+n}$ is equal to the number of strongly connected components of $\bddgraph{T}{A}$ minus one, which extends to $C_T$ in $\troptorus{d}$ by affine isomorphism.
 Therefore $C_T$ is bounded if and only if $\bddgraph{T}{A}$ is strongly connected. \end{proof}

-\begin{example} Consider the tropical complex in Figure~\ref{fig: recession_graph}, along with the recession graphs for the cells $C_T$ and $C_{T'}$.
+\begin{example} Consider the tropical complex depicted in Figure~\ref{fig: recession_graph}, along with the recession graphs for the cells $C_T$ and $C_{T'}$.
 The cell $C_{T}$ is bounded, as reflected by the fact that the recession graph $\bddgraph{T}{A}$ is strongly connected.
-The cell $C_{T'}$ is unbounded, which follows from the fact that the recession graph $\bddgraph{T'}{A}$ is not strongly connected.
-Specifically, the edge $(2,3)$ can only be traversed from left to right, and so there is no path from left node $3$ to any other left node that respects edge orientation. \end{example}
+The cell $C_{T'}$ is unbounded, since in the recession graph $\bddgraph{T'}{A}$, the edge $(2,3)$ can only be traversed from left to right.
+Hence there is no path from left node $3$ to any other left node that respects edge orientation. \end{example}

 We get the following as an immediate corollary.

 \begin{cor} The bounded complex $\cB(A)$ is non-empty if and only if $B_A$ is connected. \end{cor} \begin{proof} The bounded complex is non-empty if and only if it contains a 0-cell, as any bounded $k$-cell must contain a 0-cell.
 By Lemma~\ref{lem:type+facts}, a cell $C_T$ is zero dimensional if and only if $B_T\subseteq B_A$ is connected.
 This immediately shows $\cB(A)$ non-empty implies $B_A$ is connected.